jtschoonhoven/mclient/README.md

 # mclient

-Raspberry Pi configuration for easy, automatic media playback from USB and network sources.
+Raspberry Pi kiosk mode for automatic media playback from drive and network sources.

 ## Setup